-Senetti are proving to be a very popular choice this time of year.
+Senetti always proves to be a very popular choice this time of year.
 They add vibrant colours to the garden, they are very weather resilient and with a little care will bloom all Summer long.

 Senetti are a very distinctive looking flower and come in various shades including purple, blue, indigo, violet, pink and magenta.
 Their bright colours and central white band make for a very appealing flower.
 They also greatly help with pollination.

 Although senetti are quite resilient when it comes to our uncertain Irish Summers, there are a few steps you can take to try and maintain them in order to get the most out of them.

 Senetti like to be planted where they can access plenty of sun, but it’s important to keep in mind that they also need to be protected from cold easterly winds.
 While senetti can still thrive in wet weather, they are quite vulnerable to cold and frost and will struggle in temperatures below 0°C degrees.
 Soil with a pH of 5.6 using a peat based compost would be best.

 With this in mind it’s best to water your senetti around midday as cold water can shock the roots.
 Senetti are prone to thirst and should be watered regularly.

 Deadheading as you go will prolong your senetti’s flowering period throughout the summer and lengthen the overall life of the plant.
 Faded flowers should be cut to approximately 6 inches and feed it liquid potash based food.
 This promotes healthy leaf and stem growth and flowering meaning you can replace your faded flower heads.

 Senetti have a unique ability to rebloom so if you feel your senetti has finished its blooming you can cut it back to around half its size.
 This should trigger another bloom within about 3-4 weeks.